johandersson/pyDGTGTD/README.md

 GTD® and Getting Things Done® are registered trademarks of David Allen and the David Allen Company.

+This software is not affiliated with, endorsed by, or supported by David Allen or the David Allen Company.

 ## Project Links

 - GitHub: https://github.com/johandersson/gtgGTDdesktop